mhenrixon/sidekiq-unique-jobs/README.md

 end
 ```

-<a id="after-unlock-callback"></a>
 ### After Unlock Callback

 If you need to perform any additional work after the lock has been released you can provide an `#after_unlock` instance method.
 The method will be called when the lock has been unlocked.
 Most times this means after yield but there are two exceptions to that.

 **Exception 1:** UntilExecuting unlocks and calls back before yielding.
 **Exception 2:** UntilExpired expires eventually, no after_unlock hook is called.